 What do I need to bring?

-Simply yourself, a willing attitude, and a bottle of water.
+Simply yourself, a willing attitude, a mouth guard, and a bottle of water.

 If you have your own skates and safety equipment, feel free to bring these along.
 Otherwise everything will be provided.
 However, if you have a particularly large or small shoe size, please let us know beforehand so that we can ensure we have the right size for you on the day.

 Whilst referees are permitted to officiate on roller blades, unfortunately the rules of the sport state that players must use Quad Skates.

 However, our experience is that people find the switch from roller blades to quad skates relatively easy, and you’ll soon find yourself able to skate to the same standard on either type of skate.

 Do I need to know the rules?